chukrobertson/Py-PDF-Ripper/pages/readme.md

-### This folder is used by pdfrip and the notebook for one of the loops.
+### This is the "cache" used by the script/notebook for storing dataframes to csvs for importing.
-#### The loop technically exports every page as it's own .csv then imports them as pandas dataframes THEN concatenates them into one dataframe.
+### The script and the notebook look for this folder.